Carpenter Bee Holes: 4 Things to Do When You Spot One (Updated for 2025)

 3. Fill All the Carpenter Bee Holes

-Now that you’ve removed the problem, it’s time to deal with the carpenter bee holes.
+Now that you’ve removed the problem, it’s time to deal with the gaps.
 Plugging them up will prevent new bees from using the same holes next season.
 Also, leaving things open exposes the core of your wood to the weather, causing further damage.

 If you’re short on time, you can plug the whole with wood putty or a premade plug from the store.
 These methods are reasonably effective at keeping new bees from using the same holes in the future.
 However, any larvae deep inside the tunnel you missed earlier can still burrow their way back out, reopening the plugged hole.